mapproxy/mapproxy/doc/install.rst

 ~~~~~~~~~~~~~~~~~

 MapProxy uses the PROJ C library for all coordinate transformation tasks.
 MapProxy can directly use the C library or via the pyproj Python package.
 The internal API of PROJ was updated with PROJ >=5.
-The old PROJ 4 API is now deprecated and wil be removed from future PROJ releases.
+The old PROJ 4 API is now deprecated and will be removed from future PROJ releases.
 MapProxy only supports the new API via pyproj and it is therefore recommended to use a recent pyproj version.

 .. versionchanged:: 1.13